HariVenkatesh/EmailComposer/README.md

 # EmailComposer
-Email&amp;Sms Composer
+Email Composer
-Email And Sms composer app is used to open Email composer in mobile and Sms composer is used to compose sms in your mobile
+Email composer app is used to open Email composer in mobile.

+Note: Square braces for to,cc,bcc is must because it should be in array always